Product and Experience Development Grant

 - The applicant must be the tenant or the property owner of a business whose products or services are demand generators directly related to tourism (accommodations, recreation and entertainment, food and beverage, travel services and transportation).
 A letter of support from the property owner is required if the applicant is the tenant.

-- The building must be commercial or mixed-use and be located within a priority Community Improvement Project Areas (CIPA) in Bruce County.
+- The building must be commercial or mixed-use and be located within an eligible municipal-wide Community Improvement Project Areas (CIPA) in Bruce County (but not within a downtown CIPA).

 - The project must comply with municipal bylaws and have received appropriate permits and permissions.